swarupv1/jinja2-deep-dive-day2/workshops/jinja2-deep-dive-day2/lab_guides/lab09_template_inheritance.md

-# Lab 09 - Template inheritance
+# Lab 09 - Jinja template inheritance

+Goals of this lab:

+- Practice build parent and child templates.
+- Practice use of block sections.

 ## Task 01